 By year-end 2012, 99.9 percent of check deposits processed by the Reserve Banks and 99.9 percent of checks presented by the Reserve Banks to paying banks were processed electronically.
 In addition, 99.2 percent of unpaid checks were returned electronically to a Reserve Bank and 95.0 percent were delivered electronically by the Reserve Bank to the bank of first deposit.
 The Reserve Banks in 2012 continued to reduce check-service operating costs by consolidating further their check-processing offices into one site that supports both paper and electronic check processing.7

 Note: Activity in commercial check is the total number of commercial checks collected, including processed and fine-sort items; in commercial ACH, the total number of commercial items processed; in Fedwire funds transfer and securities transfer, the number of transactions originated online and offline; and in national settlement, the number of settlement entries processed.

 Commercial Automated Clearinghouse Services

-In 2011, the Reserve Banks recovered 100.8 percent of the total costs of their commercial ACH services, including the related PSAF.
-Reserve Bank operating expenses and imputed costs totaled $106.9 million.
+The Automated Clearinghouse Service enables depository institutions and their customers to process large volumes of payments effectively through electronic, batch processes.
+In 2012, the Reserve Banks recovered 101.0 percent of the total costs of their commercial ACH services, including the related PSAF.
+Reserve Bank operating expenses and imputed costs totaled $111.4 million.

 Fedwire Funds and National Settlement Services